-Goals Promoting Quality of Life Protecting Investments Supporting Economic Development Objectives Connected neighborhoods for pedestrians and vehicles Housing choices for young professionals and seniors Recreation opportunities for youth, adults, and visitors Adequate infrastructure to support future development Compatible uses to reduce conflict Beautiful community Resilient waterfront that serves as an asset Community empowerment to encourage ownership, pride, and involvement Destination to attract visitors Employment and entertainment opportunities Exciting waterfront amenities that generate activity and income Active and unique downtown Roadway Network Page 75 Plan for extensions of Smith Road l and Village Road. • Focus corridor beautification effort ts along the key corridors of SH 35, US 87, and Bro padway.
-Alternative Transportation Page 76 Develop a citywide sidewalk plan.
+Goals Promoting Quality of Life Protecting Investments Supporting Economic Development Objectives Housing and senion Recreation and visitor Adequate asset 11.
+Exciting waterfront ameniti creation opportunities for youth, adults, 8.
+Community empowerment to encourage activity and income that generate Roadway Network Page 75 Plan for extensions of Smith Road l and Village Road. • Focus corridor beautification effor ts along the key corridors of SH 35, US 87, and Bro padway. • s Alternative Transportation Page 76 Develop a citywide sidewalk plan.
 Conduct an inventory of existing sidewalks and document current conditions.
-Identify priority areas for sidewalks by evaluating popular routes, missing connections, density, funding opportunities, and safety concerns.
-Su Evaluate the current traffic volumes, roadway and right-of-way width, ownership patterns, roadway conditions, and adjacent destination points along Virginia Street and Half League Road to determine appropriateness for Complete Streets retrofitting. ndatio Allocate CIP budget regularly for r etrofitting areas with sidewalks. • Recommendations As a component of the recommended sidewalk plan, identify key locations for pedestrian upgrades.
-Suggested target areas include the SH 35, US 87, and Broadway priority area, park access points, and school routes.
-Continue to pursue grant funding, such as the Safe Routes to Schools program.
-Revise the existing roadway cross future roadways. s-sections to include alternatives for the inclusion of f on- or off-street bike lanes on Conduct a community-wide survey, review the ridership records from the R-Transit service, and/or conduct a feasibility analysis to assess additional demand for local transit.
+Identify priority areas for sidewalks by evaluating popular routes, missing connections, density, funding opportunities, and safety concerns. • Evaluate the current traffic volumes, roadway and right-of-way width, ownership patterns, roadway conditions, and adjacent destination points along Virginia Street and Half League Road to determine appropriateness for Complete Streets retrofitting. • ndatio Allocate CIP budget regularly for r retrofitting areas with sidewalks. • Recommendations target areas include the SH 35, U ded sidewalk plan, identify key locations for pedest S 87, and Broadway priority area, park access poin he Safe Routes to Schools program. • Revise the existing roadway cross-sections to include alternatives for the inclusion of on- or off-street bike lanes on future roadways. • Conduct a community-wide survey, review the ridership records from the R-Transit service, and/or conduct a feasibility analysis to assess additional demand for local transit.
 If local demand warrants additional service, consider an agreement with R-Transit to increase services to accommodate the need.
 Confirm that residents are familiar with the existing R-Transit service.
-Any regular routing service should include access to the waterfront and the Greyhound station along SH 35. rants additional service, consider m that residents are familiar with Require 5' sidewalks along at leas st one side of the roadway in all new residential dev velopments.
+Any regular routing service should include access to the waterfront and the Greyhound station along SH 35. • Require 5' sidewalks along at leas st one side of the roadway in all new residential dev relopments. •

 Corridor Enhancements Page 78 Develop landscaping regulations for nonresidential and multiple family developments, particularly within the priority area.
 Develop and maintain a list of approved plant species that are appropriate for the region and drought-tolerant. • Establish an adopt-a-highway program to help maintain the medians and roadways, especially in the priority area. • Continue to build welcoming entryway features and update the existing entry signage along US 87 in the eastern part of the City and on SH 35 near the Causeway.
-The signage should build upon Port Lavaca's waterfront character. • ess ement 84 Establish a minimum distance between median cuts (e.g., "at least 500 feet between median openings"). • Access Manageme Page 84 Require new nonresidential developments along major thoroughfares and collector roadways to provide cross-access to adjacent developments to reduce the number of curb-cuts. •
+The signage should build upon Port Lavaca's waterfront character. • Access Management Page 84 Establish a minimum distance between median cuts (e.g., "at least 500 feet between median openings"). • Require new nonresidential developments along major thoroughfares and collector roadways to provide cross-access to adjacent developments to reduce the number of curb-cuts. •